lexnederbragt/INF-BIOx121/Assembly/practicals/03_Mapping_reads_to_an_assembly.md

 * Why isn't the mean of the distribution a useful number for the mate pair library?

-When you are done with the IPython notebook:
+When you are done with the Jupyter notebook:

 * If you want to save the figures, copy them from the notebook into another program
 * Save the notebook
 * Close the browser windows
-* In the terminal where you started IPython notebook, click ctrl-c and confirm.
+* In the terminal where you started Jupyter notebook, click ctrl-c and confirm.

 ####Visualising the assembly in a genome browser